 You Are Not a Pro And I Know It

 I know, I know, it’s not always easy to be on time, especially when you are preparing for your engagement shoot.
-I would advise that you try to prepare as much as possible the day before like hanging or steaming the clothes you are going to wear so any wrinkles or creases fall out over-night.
+I would advise that you try to prepare as much as possible the day before like hanging or steaming the clothes you are going to wear.
+This will help any wrinkles or creases to fall out over-night.

-If you are planning on wearing something you haven’t worn in a while, try it on the day before to make sure it still fits.
+If you are planning on wearing something you haven’t worn in a while, try it on the day before.
+If it doesn’t fit right you will have ample time to find a different outfit for your engagement photography.
 The last thing you need is to find out half an hour before you have to leave that you need to find a whole new outfit.

 Do your hair and makeup early to avoid rushing it before you leave your home to go to your shoot.